Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks/getting_started_with_time_series_using_snowflake_streaming_sis_ml_notebooks.md

 To achieve this goal, the following key activities will be performed:
 - **Configure a Snowflake account** to work with time series data
 - **Setup a streaming ingestion** client to to stream time series data into Snowflake using Snowpipe Streaming
-- **Model and transform** the streaming time series data
+- **Model and transform** the streaming time series data using Dynamic Tables
 - **Analyze the data** using time series queries
-- **Create time series Snowpark functions** to assist in analysis
+- **Create a time series Snowpark functions** to assist in analysis
 - **Deploy a time series Streamlit** application in Snowflake for end users to query time series

 ### Goal
-The goal of this lab is to deploy a Streamlit application to Snowflake that will enable users to easily execute time series queries against data streamed into Snowflake.
+The goal of this lab is to gain experience with Snowflake time series functionailty by working through an end-to-end deploy of a Streamlit application that will enable users to easily execute time series queries against data streamed into Snowflake.

 <img src="assets/overview_streamlit.png" width="800" />